Dark-Gran/KarmaAppetite/README.md

   ![alt text](thumb.png)

-This is a mod for the Rain World game v1.5, enhancing all playable characters.
+This is a mod for the Rain World game. **WORKS ONLY FOR v1.5!**
+(link to Downpour version coming "soon")

 [RELEASE DOWNLOAD](https://github.com/Dark-Gran/KarmaAppetite/releases/tag/1.0)